What is Pediatric Cancer Related Distress

 - Most families have a capacity for resilience (to be able to bounce back in the face of stress) and thus can manage their distress through self-management techniques.

-- Recognize that it is ok to feel distress, depression, anxiety, sadness, worry, nervousness and any other emotion.
+- Recognize that it is ok for your child, yourself and your family to feel distress, depression, anxiety, sadness, worry, nervousness, and any other emotion

-- Just as it was BEFORE you child was diagnosed with cancer, it is important to eat well, get plenty of rest and continue to exercise.
+- Just as it was BEFORE your child was diagnosed with cancer, it is important to eat well, get plenty of rest, and continue to exercise.
 This doesn’t mean you have to train for a marathon!
-Walking, swimming, dancing or yoga are all excellent ways to engage in physical activity while going through cancer treatment.
+Walking, swimming, dancing, or yoga are all excellent ways to engage in physical activity while going through cancer treatment.

 - Identify techniques that you and your family have used to help manage other periods of stress and distress in your life and put those time-trusted techniques to use now.